 Some things simply shouldn’t be said.
-When they come from people who don’t know what someone else is going through, even well-intentioned comments and questions can be frustrating and hurtful.
+When they come from people who don’t understand what you are going through, even well-intentioned comments and questions can be frustrating and hurtful.

-Cindy Laverty, caregiver coach, radio talk show host, and author of, "Caregiving: Eldercare Made Clear and Simple," offers examples of phrases that can leave caregivers thinking, “Did she really just say that?”
+Cindy Laverty, caregiver coach, radio talk show host, and author of Caregiving: Eldercare Made Clear and Simple, offers examples of phrases that can leave caregivers thinking, “Did they really just say that?”

-- “Why do you visit your dad so much?
-He doesn’t even know you."
-If a caregiver is taking care of someone who has Alzheimer’s or another form of dementia and lives in a nursing home, people may ask why they bother to visit someone who doesn’t even remember who they are.
+- “Why do you visit your dad so much when he doesn’t even know you?”
+If a caregiver is looking after someone who has Alzheimer’s or another form of dementia and lives in a long-term care facility, people may ask why they bother to visit someone who doesn’t remember who they are.
 “People need human contact and love to thrive,” Laverty says.
 “Elders in long-term care also need someone to advocate for them.
-Caregivers shouldn’t feel stupid for going to visit someone who doesn’t recognize them outwardly.
+Caregivers shouldn’t question going to visit someone who doesn’t recognize them.
 As long as they know who their loved one is, that’s all that should matter.”

-Tips for responding to callous comments
+Tips for Responding to Callous Comments

 - Respond calmly to whatever is said.

 Conversely, friends and family members bear some responsibility for expressing their concern in appropriate ways.
-Laverty’s advice: "Think before you speak to avoid saying something stupid or hurtful.
+Laverty’s advice to them: Think before you speak to avoid saying something stupid or hurtful.